 The legendary school of sweet Cape kri is a must see by Raja Ampat.
 Near the tip of the cape, on a sandy bottom about thirty-five meters deep, the school of sweetlips is easy to find.
 It must be said that these fish always stay in the same place.
 The rebreather dive allows long minutes at this depth without having too much decompression stop.
 It is really a great asset to make the most of this special school of fish.
 When we arrived, the bench was split in two.
 It took us a few minutes to group them all together.
 Two varieties of sweetlips are present in this massive and compact ball.
 The sweetlip (Plectorhinchus lineatus) and the sweet treat (Plectorhinchus polytaenia).
 However, the majority of individuals in the group are sweetlips.
 The goal of this training is to appear larger and to simulate a single individual to dissuade predators from attacking the bench.
 We can easily understand the effectiveness of this technique when we compare the mass and volume of the bench made to the diver.
 What shark or other grouper would dare to attack an individual as imposing as that?
 Above the sweetlips, another school of fish is forming, these are paddle snappers (Lutjanus gibbus) a bright red which contrasts with the deep blue.
 These magnificent fish occupied us more than forty minutes at thirty-five meters deep.
 The ascent along the reef is also carried out in the company of other schools of fish, such as the naso.
 Coral shark sleeping behind a coral potato is surprised by bubble-free divers

-Gabriel Barathieu's article, Gabriel is an accomplished photographer who has won numerous photography awards with whale pictures or incredible half-water and half-land.
-For a few years he has settled in Mayotte where he explores the deep seabed of the region.
+Article by Gabriel Barathieu, Gabriel is an accomplished photographer who has won numerous photography prizes with pictures of whales or incredible half-water and half-land.
+For a few years now, he has settled in Mayotte where he explores the region's deep sea.
 You can find his work on his website and why not order a photo to decorate your home or office.